Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Methodology

 \subsubsection{Target Data}

-The importance of credit rating prediction lies in the crucial information it provides, enabling knowledgeable borrowing and investment decisions as well as market regulation and risk management.
+The importance of credit rating prediction lies in the crucial information it provides, enabling knowledgeable borrowing and investment decisions, as well as market regulation and risk management.
 Several credit rating agencies exist, but the three largest and best known (Fitch Ratings, Moody’s, and S\&P) control approximately 95\% of the rating market \cite{white2010markets}.
-We used a mapping table in which different rating types had equivalence under the European Union Credit Rating Agency Regulation (CRAR) \cite{jewell1999comparison}.
+We used a mapping table that presents different rating types had equivalence under the European Union Credit Rating Agency Regulation (CRAR) \cite{jewell1999comparison}.

-Table~\ref{tab0} links letter-based credit ratings with numerical values to provide a means of mapping creditworthiness onto a quantitative scale.
+Table~\ref{tab:data} links letter-based credit ratings with numerical values to provide a means of mapping creditworthiness onto a quantitative scale.
 Typically, credit rating agencies use a letter-based system to denote credit quality, employing combinations of letters such as AAA, AA, A, BBB, BB, and so on.
-The highest credit quality is symbolized by the AAA rating.
-By using the conversion table, users can accurately convert these letter-based ratings into a numerical scale, which is valuable for performing quantitative analysis or modeling.
-Based on the table, there are 22 classes of rating, in which class 1 refers to the highest quality and class 22 refers to the defaulted companies.
-Because the amount of data in some classes was significantly lower than in the other classes (Figure~\ref{Fig.2}), we merged the low-frequency classes (below 5\%) with their closest classes.
-Table ~\ref{tab0} indicates which classes were merged with each other.
+The highest credit quality is symbolized by the AAA rating in both Fitch and S\&P rating systems.
+By using the conversion table, users can accurately convert these letter-based ratings into a numerical scale, which is valuable for performing quantitative analysis or modelling.
+Based on the table, there are 22 rating classes, in which class 1 refers to the highest quality and class 22 refers to the defaulted companies.
+We merged the low-frequency classes (below 5\%) with their closest classes since the amount of data in some classes was significantly lower than in the other classes (Figure~\ref{Fig.3}), which helps to avoid class imbalance problems and increase statistical power.
+Table~\ref{tab:data} indicates which classes were merged with each other.